-Given the evident value of the adjacent trees it is considered that the proposed development has been designed to provide adequate separation from them.
+Given the value of the adjacent trees it is evident that the proposed development has been designed to provide adequate separation from them.
 No protected trees are proposed to be removed as a result of the proposals.
-Although the applicants' Arboricultural Consultant considers that four lesser non-TPO trees should perhaps be removed, there is no necessity for this work to be done as a consequence of the proposed development and, in any event, the applicant does not own these trees.
+Although the applicants' Arboricultural Consultant considers that four lesser non-TPO trees should perhaps be removed, there is no necessity for this work to be done because of the proposed development and, in any event, the applicant does not own these trees.
 Arboricultural Impact Assessment & Tree Protection and Tree Survey Reports have been submitted with the application assessing both the condition/quality of the trees, but also setting out recommended tree protection measures to be observed for the duration of the construction phase of the proposed development.

-The Council's Arboricultural Officer is satisfied that the existing trees to be retained would be adequately protected from harm during the construction period.
-Furthermore, whilst it can be a matter of concern that 'future resident pressure' may arise where existing trees are located adjoining or within proposed new house plots, whereby undue pressure may be brought to bear on the Council to allow inappropriate works to trees in the future, the Council's Arboricultural Officer also raises no objections to the proposals in this respect.
-Indeed, it is considered that the position and amenity space provision of the proposed house plots has been appropriately considered in the site layout design to ensure that no proposed house plot would be unduly and inappropriately impacted and dominated by trees and tree shading.
+Having regard to the bolstered tree protection measures now proposed, the Council's Arboricultural Officer is satisfied that the existing trees to be retained would be adequately protected from harm during the construction period.
+Furthermore, whilst it can be a matter of concern that 'future resident pressure' may arise where existing trees are located near or within proposed new house plots, whereby undue pressure may be brought to bear on the Council to allow inappropriate works to trees in the future, it is considered that the position and amenity space provision of the proposed house plots has been appropriately considered in the site layout design to ensure that no proposed house plot would be unduly and inappropriately impacted and dominated by trees and tree shading.
 Furthermore, the houses offer spacious internal accommodation.
-In the circumstances, it is not considered that any concern about future resident pressure is sufficient to justify the refusal of planning permission in this case.
-Subject to the imposition of conditions requiring the proposed tree protection measures be implemented in full and retained for the duration of the construction period of the proposed development, it is considered that the proposals are acceptable having regard to Policy NE3.
+In the circumstances, it continues to be considered that any concern about future resident pressure is insufficient to justify the refusal of planning permission in this case.
+Subject to the imposition of a condition requiring the proposed tree protection measures be implemented in full and retained for the duration of the construction period of the proposed development, it is considered that the proposals are acceptable having regard to Policy NE3.

-Overall, subject to imposition of standard tree protection conditions, it is not considered that the proposed development would materially and harmfully affect trees worthy of retention.
+Overall, subject to imposition of the standard tree protection condition, it is not considered that the proposed development would materially and harmfully affect trees worthy of retention.